 ____________________________________________

 How did the caterpillar become a butterfly?
-Now visualize:

 1. Take away the red lines—that’s the “internet caterpillar” of 1996.
 This is before the first global network to facilitate seamless end-to-end internet access to all major metros and internet-available service areas around the world.